symplecticgeometry/link/README.md

 ## What is link?
 link is a streaming data pipeline for a digital wallet.

-Why link?
+## Why link?
-It gives user better control of their finance.
+* It gives user better control of their finance, and
-It lowers transaction risks.
+* It lowers transaction risks.

-Main features:
+## Main features:
-1. Users can check their net transactions with other users at real-time.
+1. Users can check their net transactions with other users at real-time, and
 2. Users can check their financial bonds with other users at real-time.

-The data pipeline consists of the following:
+## The data pipeline consists of the following:
-a.
-Venmo data stored in S3 is sent to Kinesis,
+1. Venmo data stored in S3 is sent to Kinesis,
-b.
-Kinesis sends the data1 to Lambda,
+2. Kinesis sends the data1 to Lambda,
-c.
-Lambda queries historical data2 from Dynamodb,
+3. Lambda queries historical data2 from Dynamodb,
-d.
-Lambda processes the data2 using data 1, and stores the result back to Dynamodb,
+4. Lambda processes the data2 using data 1, and stores the result back to Dynamodb, and
-e.
-A web application built by Flask queries data from Dynamodb.
+5. A web application built by Flask queries data from Dynamodb.

-How to run link?
+## How to run link?
 1. Create a stream in Kinesis and run the script froms3tokinesisreal.py in the folder kinesis;
 2. Upload the script balanceupdate.py in folder lambda to Amazon lambda;
 3. Build three tables in Dynamodb as instructed in README in the folder dynamodb;
 4. Run tornadoapp.py in the web page.

-Definition of net transation:
+# Definition of net transation:
 Let T(i,j,t) be the transaction amount (with unit in $) from user i to user j at time t.
-Then we define N(i,j) the net transaction from user i to user j to be the sum of T(i,j,t) over all t.
+Then we define N(i,j) *the net transaction from user i to user j* to be the sum of T(i,j,t) over all t.

+# Remark:
-Remark: Note that since T(i,j,t) = -T(j,i,t), we have N(i,j)= - N(j,i).
+Note that since T(i,j,t) = -T(j,i,t), we have N(i,j)= - N(j,i).

 Definition of absolute transaction:
 Let T(i,j,t) be the transaction amount (with unit in $) from user i to user j at time t.
 Then we define A(i,j) the absolute transaction from user i to user j to be the sum of |T(i,j,t)| over all t, where |*| stands for the absolute value of *.